potoshk/potos-docs/docs/developer/committee.md

 #### 2.2.2 Voting Decision Management

 Decision-making rules are based on three dimensions of data: governance voting weight, voting rate, and participation rate.
-When there is only one governance committee member, **it degenerates into an administrator mode**, and all proposals will be passed.
+When there is only one governance committee member, **it degenerates into administrator mode**, and all proposals will be passed.
 If there are multiple governance committee members, the following rules will be used for judgment.

 - **When there is a change in the governance member, all undecided proposals will be decided according to the new governance member parameters.**
 - Each type of proposal can only be proposed once.
 If a proposal of the same type has not yet been voted on, it is not allowed to propose the same type of proposal again.